What is NBCF doing to help those affected by breast cancer during the pandemic?

 NBCF has created the COVID-19 Relief Fund to support the patients who are most challenged during this time.
-We have decided to reallocate $50,000 from our outreach budget and direct the funds toward life-saving patient navigation services and support for our hospital partners on the front lines of treating breast cancer patients during this pandemic.
+These funds will go towards life-saving patient navigation services and support for our hospital partners on the front lines of treating breast cancer patients during this pandemic.
 Our ongoing support and funding is needed to ensure the most vulnerable patients have a voice and access to care.

 To date, we have been able to provide critical resources to 12 hospitals across the country through our COVID-19 Relief Fund.
 The top needs that these hospitals have requested have been to provide funds for patient financial assistance, food & groceries, transportation, personal protection equipment, and technology.

 Thanks to the generous support to this fund from our partners and donors, we will continue to provide funding for these critical resources as donations are received.

 Our navigator at Henry Ford Health System shared, “Patients who are worried about food insecurity, their co-pays, or their transportation will be less able to devote their attention and resources to breast cancer treatment, more likely to miss important treatments and to suffer from complications.
 By ensuring basic social needs are met, the National Breast Cancer Foundation will improve the quality of life for our breast cancer patients while giving them the best chance at a full recovery.”